Vicky Leandros: Musical career

-The 2000s

-In 2000 Leandros started producing her own records.
+In 2000, Leandros started producing her own records.
 The album Jetzt / Now was a success and her own compositions received critical praise.
 Her duet with Chris De Burgh was one of the highlights of the album.
 Following this she featured again on the charts of several countries such as Canada, China, Japan, Belgium and South Africa due to the many greatest hits collections that several companies released.

-In 2003 she recorded a new album Tragoudi Alliotiko with songs by Mikis Theodorakis accompanied by the Kamerata Orchestra under Theodorakis's supervision.
+In 2003, Leandros recorded a new album Tragoudi Alliotiko with songs by Mikis Theodorakis accompanied by the Kamerata Orchestra under Theodorakis's supervision.
 The album became a success in Germany, central Europe and in Greece.
-TV stations and tabloid newspaper reviewers celebrated her comeback while other publications and reviewers questioned the rationale behind Leandros' performance of songs from a political composer like Theodorakis.
-Around this time she appeared in many TV shows on German and Greek television including galas with José Carreras.
-The album made it to the 100 best selling records of 2003, and Theodorakis wrote that he considered her "among the two or three most important interpreters of [my] work".
+TV stations and tabloid newspaper reviewers celebrated her comeback, while other publications and reviewers questioned the rationale behind Leandros's performance of songs from a political composer like Theodorakis.

+At around this time Leandros appeared in many TV shows on German and Greek television including galas with José Carreras.
+The album made it to the 100 best selling records of 2003, and Theodorakis wrote that he considered her, "among the two or three most important interpreters of [my] work".

-In 2003, she received two prestigious awards from the Greek government for her promotion of Greek culture and music abroad and another from the Greek Orthodox Church for her work for poor children in Africa.
+In 2003, Leandros received two prestigious awards from the Greek government for her promotion of Greek culture and music abroad and another from the Greek Orthodox Church for her work for poor children in Africa.
 The latter award was presented to her at her classical concert held at the Herod Atticus amphitheatre in October 2003 and is the highest honour that the Greek Orthodox church can bestow.

 Leandros is the only woman to date to be awarded such an honor.
 2005 saw the release of a double album Ich Bin Wie Ich Bin containing new recordings of her songs.
 The album charted in Germany, Austria and Switzerland.
 Her Jubilee Tour of Europe started in February 2006.
-A month later she took part in the German pre-selection for the Eurovision Song Contest 34 years since "Après toi".
-Her song "Don't Break My Heart" which had already entered the charts failed to win the most votes from the televoting public.
+A month later she took part in the German pre-selection for the Eurovision Song Contest 34 years since Après toi.
+Her song Don't Break My Heart which had already entered the charts failed to win the most votes from the televoting public.

 Leandros released a CD in March 2009 titled Möge der Himmel.
 This album contained soul elements combined with some R&B flavour, hip hop and rap.
 The change in direction was headline news and the album received mixed reviews.